-$$\sum{d} E{d}(i) \log \left(\frac{N{H,d}(-i)}{N{L,d}(-i)} \right)$$
+$$\sum{d} E_d(i) \log \left( \frac{N{H,d}(-i)}{N{L,d}(-i)} \right)$$

-We assume that industry composition only affects the wage premium through its effect on the skill population ratio, and is uncorrelated with relative amenities.
+We assume that industry composition only affects the wage premium through its effect on the skill employment ratio, and is uncorrelated with relative amenities.
 Suppose relative employment of high-skill workers is greater nationwide in certain industries.
 Then, cities with larger employment shares in those certain industries will have more demand for high-skill relative to low-skill workers.
 This creates a shift in demand for high-skill workers, which is presumably uncorrelated with supply factors (amenities) in a location.

-The exogeneity assumption is that our instrument is uncorrelated with relative amenities-the amenities assigned to a location by high skill workers relative to the amenities assigned to a location by low skilled workers.
+The exogeneity assumption is that our instrument is uncorrelated with relative amenities-the amenities assigned to a location by high-skill workers relative to the amenities assigned to a location by low-skilled workers.
 In our model, we assume that amenities are immutable features of locations.
 Our exogeneity assumption would be violated if skill-intensive industries chose to locate in places relatively preferred by skilled workers.
 We believe that industry location is more driven by other factors such as proximity to markets as in Krugman (1980), proximity to natural resource endowments as in Ellison and Glaeser (1999), or simply historical accident as in Krugman (1991a).

-Since we do not have strong priors about what sort of amenities high skill workers prefer relative to low skill workers, the exogeneity condition is difficult to test directly.
+Since we do not have strong priors about what sort of amenities high-skill workers prefer relative to low-skill workers, the exogeneity condition is difficult to test directly.
 We can however show that the instrument is uncorrelated with a number of different measures of amenity levels.
-Figure 2 contains scatter plots of the instrument against air pollution, humidity in the summer, temperature in the winter, distance from the coast, log remoteness and the quality of life index described in the following paragraph.27 The instrument is uncorrelated with all of these measures except a weak negative correlation with the quality of life index which is only measured for MSAs.
+Figure 2 contains scatter plots of the instrument against air pollution, humidity in the summer, temperature in the winter, distance from the coast, log remoteness and the quality of life index described in the following paragraph.
+The instrument is uncorrelated with all of these measures except a weak negative correlation with the quality of life index which is only measured for MSAs.

-To estimate ρ and φ in the relative demand function (23), we use the residuals of the relative supply function, \tilde{u} , as an instrument for skill premium, \tilde{w} .
-The orthogonality between this instrument and the error terms is based on the assumption that the relative amenity valuation, \tilde{u} , as a supply factor is uncorrelated with relative factor intensities, $\tilde{\beta}$, as a demand factor.
-In addition, we instrument high-skill population $n_H(i)$ using an extended quality of life index that we borrow from Albouy (2012).28 This index is only reported for MSAs.
+To estimate $\rho$ and $\varphi$ in the relative demand equation (23), we use the residuals of the relative supply equation, $\tilde{u}$ , as an instrument for skill premium, $\tilde{w}$ .
+The orthogonality between this instrument and the error terms is based on the assumption that the relative amenity valuations, $\tilde{u}$ , are uncorrelated with relative factor intensities, $\tilde{\beta}$ .
+In addition, we instrument high-skill population $n_H(i)$ using an extended quality of life index that we borrow from Albouy (2012).
+This index is only reported for MSAs.
 We extend the index to our broader set of geographical units by regressing the index on a large set of observables, and predicting missing values.
 Our estimates remain virtually the same if we restrict our sample to only MSAs.
-This quality of life index is by construction uncorrelated with prices and wages in a location, but as Albouy shows, it strongly correlates with a wide range of natural and artificial amenities in a location.
-The orthogonality between this instrument and error terms is based on the assumption that this measure of quality of life is not correlated with relative factor intensity.
+This quality of life index is by construction uncorrelated with prices and wages in a location, but as Albouy

-27Information on air quality is from Agency (2019), and maps of the US by temperature and humidity are from Oceanic and Administration (2016).
+&lt;sup>27Information on air quality is from US Environmental Protection Agency (2019), and maps of the US by temperature and humidity are from US National Oceanic and Atmospheric Administration (2016).

-28Specifically, we use Albouy's "adjusted" measure of quality of life.
+&lt;sup>28Specifically, we use Albouy's "adjusted" measure of quality of life.